 Last month an Egyptian appeal court sentenced one of the region’s most promising young novelists, Ahmed Naji, to two years in jail for writing a story.
 Much has been written about the case but what intrigued me is that it appears that as the ceiling of what is publishable in the Arab Gulf States rises, the ceiling of what is allowed in Egypt keeps declining.

 The “problematic” chapter six of Naji’s book The Guide for Using Life chronicles a “happy day” in the life of a young Egyptian man.
 Indeed the protagonist meets women, has sex, and the words ‘condom’, ‘kissing’, ‘pussy’, ‘cock’, ‘sucking’ and ‘licking’ appear.
 This adult language prompted an Egyptian man to file a case against Naji for “threatening his sense of morality”.
 The case was lost and in such circumstances the plaintiff did not have the right to appeal.
-However, the authorities did have that right and to Mr Naji’s surprise the unprovoked Egyptian state prosecutor appealed the harmless case, an act that probably sent an implicit signal to the judge, and the author was given the maximum possible sentence.
+However, the authorities did have that right and to Mr Naji’s surprise the unprovoked Egyptian state prosecutor appealed the harmless case, an act that probably sent an implicit signal to the judge, and the author was given the maximum possible sentence, even though every prosecuting male, female and even the plaintiff that filed the case originally probably, at some point, have indulged in websites like TubeV Sex or other adult related websites.

 Ultimately, these are adult and mature words for an adult and mature audience, and they did not appear in a primary education textbook.
 Additionally, these are not alien phrases.
 The slang language used in Cairene streets is quite mature and some drivers even use their car honks to swear at each other.
 It appears that the Egyptian government has yet to catch up with its own people’s linguistic creativity and perhaps is becoming more guarded than some of the most conservative states in the region.